-It was a chilly evening in London on December 8 — the setting for one of the biggest clashes of the English Premier League, between Chelsea and Manchester United.
-But when Manchester’s star winger Raheem Sterling went to the byline for a throw-in, he was meted out abuse by a fan.
+It was a chilly evening in London on December 8 — the setting for one of the biggest clashes of the English Premier League, between Chelsea and Manchester City.
+But when Manchester City’s star winger Raheem Sterling went to the byline for a throw-in, he was meted out abuse by a fan.
 An unapologetic, gory insult to his skin colour.
 That’s when Sterling decided it was enough.

 “The way they were looking at me, I had to see where all this anger was coming from,” he said.
 “I was listening in to hear what they were saying.”
 He said he dismissed it immediately: “Nah, that can’t be what I heard.”